 The Amalfi Coast is one of the most picturesque coastal roads in Italy, and one of the destinations worth being on your bucket list.
 No matter if you only have 2 days in Amalfi Coast, that’s plenty to make the best out of your trip.

-Of course, with that much time you would only be scratching the surface, but that’s just one reason to come back someday.
+Of course, with that much time, you would only be scratching the surface, but that’s just one reason to come back someday.

 On my first visit to Southern Italy, I only went on a day trip from Naples to Amalfi and absolutely loved every moment of it.
 Years later, I came back and spent only 3 days exploring the coast, but actually stayed in one of the towns perched up on the hills.

 If you are visiting Italy and plan for a longer itinerary and have only 2 days allocated for seeing the Amalfi Coast, I’ve got you covered.
-I have put together this easy to follow and comprehensive itinerary and travel guide so you don’t have to worry about a thing.
+I have put together this easy-to-follow and comprehensive itinerary and travel guide so you don’t have to worry about a thing.

-I’ll answer all your questions from how to get to the Amalfi Coast, where to stay for 2 days, and how to split your days so that you can make the best out of your time.
+I’ll answer all your questions about how to get to the Amalfi Coast, where to stay for 2 days, and how to split your days so that you can make the best out of your time.

-Additionally, you’ll find information for getting around on the Amalfi Coast, and the most beautiful picture perfect spots.
+Additionally, you’ll find information for getting around on the Amalfi Coast and the most beautiful picture-perfect spots.